This Simple TikTok Hack Creates A Summer Smoky Eye In Moments

 What are the best eyeshadows for summer and hot weather?

 Finally, a little setting spray will keep your smoky eye intact for longer — a must when the weather is this hot.
-Try the Milk Makeup Hydro Grip Setting Spray, £30, or the Morphe Continuous Setting Mist, £16, and you'll be good to go.
+Try the Milk Makeup Hydro Grip Setting Spray or the Morphe Continuous Setting Mist and you'll be good to go.